Compliance

 Every year, the secretariat (Legal Dept.) audits the compliance status, and the results are reported to the METI.
 The Group’s major subsidiaries in Japan also register their own CP with the METI to facilitate group-wide compliance with the Foreign Exchange Act.

-In addition, we have made preparations to utilize databases provided by a third-party agency to conduct research on suspect companies in a bid to strengthen our export control.
+In addition, we have prepared to utilize databases provided by a third-party agency to conduct research on suspect companies in a bid to strengthen our export control.

 We use cookies to improve site functionality, provide you with a better browsing experience, and to enable our partners to advertise to you.